 Starting with the basics, LogMeOnce is a zero-knowledge provider, meaning it doesn’t know or store your master password.
 That’s at least what LogMeOnce says on its security overview page.
 We couldn’t find any technical documentation about LogMeOnce’s security model, despite the fact that it claims to have a whitepaper on its administration overview page.

 The concern here is that LogMeOnce is based in your browser.
-It uses AES to secure your passwords — though it doesn’t define the key size — and although that’s the standard, there are still questions surrounding where and when encryption occurs (read our description of encryption for more on that).
+It uses AES and SHA-512 to secure your passwords — though it doesn’t define the key size — and although that’s the standard, there are still questions surrounding where and when encryption occurs (read our description of encryption for more on that).

 Unfortunately, we don’t have enough information to determine if LogMeOnce is safe or not.
 All of the pieces are in place, but we don’t know the critical process of authentication and encryption/decryption.
 LogMeOnce needs to provide more technical information on that front.